bertrandchenal/lakota/README.md

 # Quickstart

-The following script will create a timeseries on a registry backed by a local folder and read it back.
+The following script will create a timeseries on a repository backed by a local folder and read it back.

 ``` python
 from lakota import Repo, Schema